 Finding Wonders: Three Girls Who Changed Science by Jeannine Atkins

-Three girls lives, Maria Merian, Mary Anning, and Maria Mitchell, are showcased in this beautiful verse.
-Each girl’s interest is explained and elaborated.
-We see how these interests grew into something more, into the passions and discoveries that become their life’s work.
+Three girls lives, Maria Merian, Mary Anning, and Maria Mitchell, are showcased in this beautiful book in verse.
+Each girl’s scientific interest is explained and elaborated.
+We see how their interests grew into something more, into the passions and discoveries that become their life’s work.

 Girls Think of Everything Stories of Ingenious Inventions by Women by Catherine Thimmesh, illustrated by Melissa Sweet

-I really loved this expanded and revised edition because Melissa Sweet’s design and illustrations make the book so special.
-The author writes the biographies like a fictional narrative story with action and suspense but it’s all true.
-These biographies are about women who solved problems by inventing the solution.
+12 year olds will love this expanded and revised nonfiction book with Melissa Sweet’s gorgeous designs and illustrations.
+The author writes the biographies like a fictional narrative story with action and suspense which makes them fun to read.
 What great models for entrepreneurs, inventors, and having a growth mindset.